ikenna-porter/mr-librarian/README.md

 ## Running Unit Tests:
 To run the unit tests, make sure you're in the application's root directory and run `python -m unittest`.
 This will run all the unit tests at once.
-To run them on a file-by-file basis, cd to the tests directory and run them using `python -m unittest <directory-name>`
+To run them on a file-by-file basis, cd to the tests directory and run them using `python -m unittest <file-name>`